mbonakda/ranger/README.md

 * Extended by Matt Bonakdarpour

 ### Introduction
-This fork of the ranger package contains implementations for the following two methods:
+This fork of the ranger package contains implementations of the following two methods:
 * Random Forest Reshaping (Bonakdarpour et al., 2018)
 * Discrete Choice Random Forests